forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ## Build Your First Test Script

 1. Now we are going to build our first test script for a story where the IT Director would like a new **Service Desk Managers** group.
-In the left navbar, navigate to **Agile Development -> Stories**.
+In the left navbar, navigate to **Agile Development -> Stories -> Open Stories**.

 2. In the stories list search for **STRY0018788** in the number field and **click** on the story field when it loads.